 Southeastern 101 is not required of transfer or readmitted Southeastern students with 30 hours or more.
+Those students will replace Southeastern 101 with 2 hours of electives.

 MINORS

 Students from other departments of the University may minor in Family and Consumer Sciences.
 The minor in FCS consists of FCS 150 and eighteen additional hours of FCS electives.
 Students minoring in FCS must obtain the approval of the department head.